 Higher rates of mental illness have been reported among lesbian and bisexual women and same sex attracted youth (especially males) who have high rates of distress, despair and suicide.
 Substance misuse often complicates mental illness for gay and lesbian people, as those with higher levels of distress are more likely to self-medicate with alcohol and other drugs.

-Self –identified bisexuals are also reported as experiencing high levels of abuse or violence discrimination (also from gay men and lesbians) and ill health.
-Discrimination affecting the transgender community (which includes transsexuals, cross-dressers, and the biologically intersexed) have been reported in relation to health care, (such as accessing transgender procedures), housing and employment.
+Bisexuals are also reported as experiencing high levels of abuse or violence discrimination (also from gay men and lesbians) and ill health.
+Discrimination affecting the transgender community (which includes transsexuals, cross-dressers, and some individuals with intersex variations) have been reported in relation to health care, (such as accessing transgender procedures), housing and employment.

 HIV AIDS has long been an issue for many LGBTI individuals.
 There are now many people living with HIV who have done so, or will do for many years.
 The key health and social problems for most HIV positive people now relate to managing a complex chronic disease, rather than an inevitably terminal illness with a short prognosis.

 There are specific problems related to providing appropriate aged care services for the LGBTI community.
-Older people generally are not viewed in terms of their sexuality, and are likely to be presumed to be heterosexual.
+Older people generally are not viewed in terms of their sexuality, and are likely not to be asked about it.
 Many older LGBTI individuals lived through very hostile overt discrimination in their early years.
 They may be less open regarding their sexuality as a result.
 Homophobia and heterosexism are common in aged care systems with for example, lack of available supported accommodation for elderly same-sex couples.

 Relationships with family and end-of-life decisions

-Not all LGBTI individuals are open about their sexuality.
-Family and friends may not be aware of their relationships, and long-term friendships may not be recognised for what they are.
+Not all individuals are open about their sexuality.
+Family and friends may not be aware of relationships, and long-term friendships may not be recognised for what they are.
 This may mean the person who is ill, or their partner, may not be openly acknowledged.
 They may be unknowingly, and even knowingly, excluded.
 It may be the responsibility of health professionals to recognise a partner’s rights in end-of-life decision making in the face of family opposition or ignorance.
+Some people may be in relationships with more than one person which could include someone whose gender identity is different to the person’s.
+Often these other relationships are not recognised.

 In end-of-life decision making, the preferences of the person who is ill to have a partner advocate for them may not be recognised by their family.
 Same sex partners may not be recognised either socially or legally.
 This could be in respect to carers leave, as next of kin in decision making, in business matters, decisions about burial or cremation, and access to the body of the partner while dying or after death.
 This may also include rights to benefits after a partner has died.
 LGBTI people in relationships which are not recognized under the law may need to give power of attorney to their partners to ensure they are not excluded from participating in important decision making about the care of their partner.

 Care at home at the end of life may be difficult for LGBTI individuals.
 They may need to ‘come out’ to health professionals at this time regarding their living arrangements.
-They may be judged in a negative light for their sexuality, resulting in unsatisfactory communication between carers and health professionals.
+They may be judged in a negative light for their sexuality or for their lifestyle choices, resulting in unsatisfactory communication between carers and health professionals.

 There is a lot of literature from the early years of HIV AIDS when bereavement issues associated with multiple ongoing losses was first acknowledged.
 Much of this is still relevant in relation to loss of a same sex partner and what that entails.